Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 Supply 12V-24V input power (11-25V absolute minimum/maximum) between the GND and VIN terminals.

 VIN is split via two fuses:

-V_FUSED: 10A :  All on board power demands, other than OUT0 (Normally used for heated bed
+* V_FUSED: 10A :  All on board power demands, other than OUT0 (Normally used for heated bed

-OUT0_FUSE: 15A: Directly to the V_OUT0 terminal
+* OUT0_FUSE: 15A: Directly to the V_OUT0 terminal

-VFUSED is distributed across the board as follows:
+V_FUSED is distributed across the board as follows:

 * 12V Regulator
 * 5V regulator